Josh Gibson: Legacy

 In 2000, he ranked 18th on The Sporting News list of the 100 Greatest Baseball Players, the highest-ranking of five players to have played all or most of their careers in the Negro leagues.
 (The others were Satchel Paige, Buck Leonard, Cool Papa Bell and Oscar Charleston.)
 He was nominated as a finalist for the Major League Baseball All-Century Team in the same year.

-At PNC Park, home of Pittsburgh's Major League Baseball (MLB) franchise, the Pittsburgh Pirates, an exhibit honoring the city's two Negro league baseball teams was introduced in 2006.
+At PNC Park, home of the Pittsburgh Pirates, an exhibit honoring the city's two Negro league teams was introduced in 2006.
 Located by the stadium's left field entrance and named Legacy Square, the display featured statues of seven players who competed for the Homestead Grays and Pittsburgh Crawfords, including Gibson.
 In 2015, without any public announcement, the Pirates removed all seven statues from the Legacy Square area.
 Ultimately, they were donated to the Josh Gibson Foundation and sold at auction to benefit the Foundation.
 Most of the statues that were originally located at Legacy Square in PNC Park, including Gibson's, are now displayed at the Negro Leagues Baseball Museum in Kansas City, Missouri.

 In 2009, a statue of Gibson was installed inside the center field gate of Nationals Park along with ones of Frank Howard and Walter Johnson.

-He was named to the Washington Nationals Ring of Honor for his "significant contribution to the game of baseball in Washington, D.C" as part of the Homestead Grays on August 10, 2010.
+Gibson was named to the Washington Nationals Ring of Honor for his "significant contribution to the game of baseball in Washington, D.C." as part of the Homestead Grays on August 10, 2010.

 Ammon Field in Pittsburgh was renamed Josh Gibson Field in his honor and is the site of a Pennsylvania State Historical Marker.

 His son, Josh Gibson, Jr., played baseball for the Homestead Grays.
 His son also was instrumental in the forming of the Josh Gibson Foundation.